Afterlife of the Party: Plot

 Cassie and Lisa have been best friends since first grade.
 Now as adults, their interests and social lives have changed.
-Cassie is a fun-loving party animal, while Lisa lives a secluded life away from most social interaction.
+Cassie is a fun-loving party planner, while Lisa lives a secluded life away from most social interaction as an archeologist.
 One day, Cassie convinces Lisa to go out to a party for her 25th birthday week and before leaving they meet Max, who lives a very similar life to Lisa, moving in next door.
 Max and Lisa seem to be mutually interested.

 Cassie and Lisa head to a club, getting into an argument soon after, when some of Cassie's acquaintances want to head to other parties and Lisa chooses to leave.
 During the argument, Lisa points out that their friendship has changed, that Cassie is always trying to pretend to be someone else and they realize that they now have little in common.
 They part ways and later that evening Cassie heads home and passes out in her room.

 When Cassie wakes up, she goes to the bathroom hungover, trips and hits her head on the toilet, resulting in her death.
 She awakens in a room and meets Val, an angel handler who explains that Cassie has been dead for over a year.
-Before reaching the "Afterlife party in Heaven" she has a list of people she needs to help as a guardian angel.
-The list includes her best friend Lisa, her father and her mother Sofia.
+Before reaching the "Afterlife party in Heaven" Cassie has a list of three people she needs to help as a guardian angel.
+The list includes her best friend Lisa, her father, and her mother Sofia.
 Cassie has 5 days to figure out the best way to help each of them before time runs out, or else she goes to the "below".